spences10/scottspence.com/copy/about.md

 ## Hi, I'm Scott

-I'm a developer advocate working with [GraphCMS] to create content that helps remove friction and educate around the GraphQL space.
+I'm a developer relations engineer working with [Storyblok] to create content that helps remove friction and educate around the headless CMS space.

 I create content written in the blog here and educational videos supporting the written content.